-The acquisition is one of the widely applied techniques to reduce direct competition.
-The recent acquisition of WhatsApp and Instagram for approximately $ 1 billion led to a tremendous increase in the company’s annual revenue (Gupta, 2014).
-For instance, in 2015 the company generated annual revenue of $17.08% billion a 49% increase compared to the previous year.
+The [?] acquisition is one of the widely applied techniques to reduce direct competition.
+The recent acquisition of WhatsApp and Instagram for approximately $ 1 billion led to a tremendous increase in the company’s annual revenue (Gupta and Govindarajan, 2014).
+For instance, in 2015 the company generated annual revenue of $17.08% billion a 49% increase compared to the previous year {what is your support for this statement?
+Gupta?].
 More acquisitions are necessary to mitigate direct competition and maintain the company’s market leadership.
-Therefore company’s strategic techniques should emphasize on establishing a presence in distinct branches of e-commerce through company acquisition and mergers.
+Therefore, the company’s strategic techniques should emphasize establishing a presence in distinct branches of e-commerce through company acquisition and mergers.

 7.7 Penetration Strategy

 Facebook can attain growth by applying a penetration intensive strategy.
 The objective of this strategy is to revive the lost market share in the currently declining markets in addition to increasing the number of users.
-One strategy method in which this has been achieved is establishing mergers with other social media companies.
+One strategy method in which this [vague “this”; this what?] has been achieved is establishing mergers with other social media companies.
 On the other hand, the company may increase the number of acquisitions in order to reach new markets and eliminate competition.
 Acquisition can be showcased by the recent purchase of WhatsApp (Skeels, et al., 2012).

 Additionally, Facebook’s market development strategies have enabled it to negotiate with governments to allow citizens to adopt the service.
-Product diversification entails entering new business ventures and to provide a wide range of products as an alternative for the current service.
-According to (Ellison et al., 2014), product development entails offering new and improved services to add value to the product.
-In this regard, mobile apps are developed to compliment the social websites, to make the service more convenient and reliable.
-From the current market leadership position of the company and the strategies applied by the company in addition to strategies recommended by experts and scholars, Facebook is capable of reviving itself, attracting new users and maintain its position as the leading social media company in the world.
+Product diversification entails entering new business ventures and providing a wide range of products as an alternative for the current service.
+According to Ellison et al., (2014), product development entails offering new and improved services to add value to the product.
+In this regard, mobile apps are developed to complement the social websites, to make the service more convenient and reliable.
+From the current market leadership position of the company and the strategies applied by the company in addition to strategies recommended by experts and scholars, Facebook is capable of reviving itself [You have not demonstrated that this is necessary], attracting new users and maintain its position as the leading social media company in the world.

 8.0 CONCLUSION